 We are, both working fulltime and coping alone with poor Issy.

-The psychiatrist meets with us to tell us, they cannot be side effects of the medication, unless they are those listed on the pink slip.
+The psychiatrist meets with us to tells us they cannot be side effects of the medication, unless they are those listed on the pink slip.

 And does not discuss our request for a physical examination.
-Another waste of time.
+So another waste of time.

 Luckily for Isabel we went to Liverpool to visit relatives for a weekend, and our bag containing the risperidone is stolen from the train.

 Issy had to go cold turkey for the weekend.